Quantum155/OCCStatsTracker/README.md

 Requires minecraft forge 1.8.9
 Full compatibility with oc.tc and partial compatibility with warz.one

-Put the downloaded .jar file in your .minecraft/mods folder

 /sessionstats - shows your stats in your current session (since you opened minecraft)
 /lifetimestats - shows your lifetime stats